-By getting acquainted with the content of the handbook, the student will gain a broad idea of the role of education throughout life, the development of professional competencies, their role in future career development.
+This work is licensed under a Creative Commons Attribution 4.0 International License.
+By getting acquainted with the content of the handbook, the teacher will gain a broad idea about the development of mutual professional competencies between the student and the teacher, their role in the development of the student's future career.
 Will get acquainted with the possibilities offered by the application developed in the project, both in formal and non-formal education.

-The methodological material "Skils on Display" has been developed in the Erasmus + program financing agreement No. 2019-1-DE02-KA202-006504 on the European Union Erasmus + program KA 2 project "Visualizing Skills and Learning Paths and supporting recognition of competencies".
+Methodological material Skils on Display is developed in the Erasmus + program financing agreement no. 2019-1-DE02-KA202-006504 on the European Union Erasmus + program KA 2 project Visualizing Skills and Learning Paths and supporting recognition of competencies.
 The methodological material was developed by the vocational education competence center Ogre Technical School.